 8. Aljibe tango

-Dinner starts at 19:00 (07:00 PM) and the show at 20:15 (08:15 PM).
-Ideal if you have an early flight the next day, family with children or just want to go earlier.
+If you prefer not to wait until midnight to see a performance, Aljibe Tango is your best option.
+Dinner starts at 19:00 (07:00 PM) and the show begins at 20:15 (08:15 PM).
+This makes it ideal if you have an early flight the next day, are traveling as a family with children, or simply prefer an earlier night.

 Continue: best tango show in Buenos Aires